TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 89/Psalms 89.21.md

 ---

-With whom my hand shall be established; Mine arm also shall strengthen him.
+with whom my hand shall be established.
+My arm will also strengthen him.